 The New Zealand Government attaches significant importance to continued close political, economic, and social ties with the United States.
 New Zealand actively engages in peacekeeping and international security efforts around the world.
 The United States and New Zealand work together on a range of scientific areas, especially research in the Antarctic.
 Christchurch is the staging area for joint logistical support operations serving U.S. permanent bases at McMurdo Station and South Pole, and New Zealand's Scott base.

 The United States provides no development assistance to New Zealand.

 Bilateral Economic Relations

 The United States and New Zealand have signed a bilateral trade and investment framework agreement, providing a strategic framework and principles for dialogue on trade and investment issues.
 New Zealand's market-led economy offers many benefits for U.S. exporters and investors, and the United States is one of New Zealand's top trade and investment partners.
-U.S. exports to New Zealand include aircraft, machinery, agricultural products, low-value shipments, vehicles, and optic and medical instruments.
+U.S. exports to New Zealand include aircraft, machinery, agricultural products, vehicles, and optic and medical instruments.
 U.S. imports from New Zealand include frozen beef, caseins, milk protein concentrate, wine, and machinery.
 A number of U.S. companies have subsidiary branches in New Zealand.
 Many operate through local agents, and some are in association in joint ventures.
 U.S. direct investment in New Zealand is mostly in finance/insurance and manufacturing but also includes the food/agriculture, mining, professional services, transportation, energy, and wholesale trade sectors.
 Reported New Zealand foreign direct investment in the United States is led by the manufacturing and wholesale trade sectors.
 The two countries work closely to promote free trade in a number of international economic forums.
 They also participate in the Trans-Pacific Partnership negotiations that seek to develop a regional trade agreement.

 New Zealand's Membership in International Organizations